tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_3.md

 Peeking cautiously beside Tuyết, the harrowing scene unfolding outside the hut sears into my memory, a tableau of terror and brutality.

 The helicopter, a menacing behemoth, looms over the village like a predatory bird.
 Below, figures move with ruthless efficiency – soldiers, but unlike any I've seen before.
 They're dressed like American commandos, but their uniforms are stripped of any unit insignia or flags, rendering them ghosts, devoid of identity or allegiance.
-One of the soldiers wears a string of human ears, each a grim trophy of battles past.

 The soldiers herd the villagers into the center of the hamlet with a cold, methodical precision.
 The villagers, faces etched with fear and confusion, stumble and fall as they're pushed and prodded like cattle.